laxmi1707/PaymentAIAgent/README.md

+#This Project explores use of gmail agents and  Payman ai to create a demo wallet and explores the use of agents to transfer money on behalf of
+user singtel , senoko, trust  for the montly bills .It can read your gmail for utlity bills for last 2 months and tries to help you by putting a approval request for transfer money.

 # PaymentAIAgent
 This explores the use of Agents for payments .
 It uses PaymanAI , and langchain tool Then there is an gmail agent which tries to connect to your gmail account provided the keys which you have created in your gmail.